plilja/plilja.github.io/_posts/2020-04-16-what-makes-a-team-productive.md

 This includes stuff like laptop, OS, monitor, and IDE.

 Also ensure that you're working space is reasonably quiet.
-A large part of programming is about concentration and that will drastically drop in a noise environment.
+A large part of programming is about concentration, and that will drastically drop in a noisy environment.

 If you have an open-plan office, please think about how you can minimize noise.
 You might also want to consider hiring